 One of the best beer festivals in the state is the annual U.P.
 Fall Beer Festival.
-The 13th annual festival will be held in Marquette’s Mattson Lower Harbor Park in September 2022, and attendees will be able to choose from at least 600 craft beers from 80 different Michigan breweries.
+The 14th annual festival will be held in Marquette’s Mattson Lower Harbor Park in September 2023.

 With more than 350 breweries around the state, Michigan is a beer-loving state and its passionate craft beer scene can be felt and found in different corners of the state.